[?] Subscribe To This Site

 I am white, will I get shot in Jamaica?

-ANSWER: by Wellesley January 6, 2011
+ANSWER: by Wellesley

 Hi Sarah,

-Very interesting, but a very welcome question.
+Very interesting, but a very welcome question, thanks for asking.

-The reality is that, like you, many potential other visitors are worried about getting hurt based on the news reports they hear.
+The reality is that, like you, many potential visitors are worried about getting hurt based on the news reports they hear.

 Unfortunately, we tend to hear all the bad news.

-Truth be told, tourists in Jamaica are probably as safe here as anywhere else in the world.
-As I indicated in another response, most of the violence you hear about are gang-related and are centralized in the garrison (ghetto areas), which are only a small fraction of the country.
+As I indicated in another response, most of the violence you hear about are gang-related and are centralized in the garrison (ghetto areas) of the island.

 Of course, visitors don't go there, nor do they have any reason to go to those places - there are a lot more exciting stuff to do and places to see in Jamaica!